CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 ## Linux shutdown (on bare metal)

 For some time I used to dual-boot into Debian Linux.
-And there I use Podman to develop in Rust inside a CRDE container.
+And there I use Podman to develop in Rust inside a CRUSTDE container.
 Compiling was much faster than inside the WSL.
 Probably because of file access.
 I suppose there are hundreds of small files and that is the major speed difference.
 I think the performance of WSL is better now.
 So I decided to use Debian in WSL2 on Win10 again.
 The standard Linux shutdown was very slow because of Podman.
 So I created a small bash script `~/shut.sh`: